blazers08/portfolio/src/pages/about.md

 #### Software Engineer

-March 2023 - now | Taipei, Taiwan
+March 2023 - now | Taipei, Taiwan | Hybrid

 - Migrate some services from Java to Kotlin.
 - Rewrite leagacy PHP services to Kotlin to improve at lease 70% performance.